mdminhazulhaque/kakitangan-cli/README.md

 # TODO/BUGS

-- [ ] Cases when internet is down is not handled yet
+- [ ] Cases, when the internet is down, is not handled yet
 - [ ] Need to add logging feature to track file read/write events
 - [ ] Need to add `Apply for Leave` feature
-- [ ] Need to improve `loadleaves` command (remove manual invokation)
+- [ ] Need to improve `loadleaves` command (remove manual call)
 - [ ] You found one?
-Post as issue or send PR.
+Post as an issue or send PR.